+6.2.
 Adding a Zone

-These steps assume you have already logged in to the CloudPlatform UI (see page 42).
+These steps assume you have already logged in to the CloudPlatform UI.
+See Section 5.1, "Log In to the UI".

-- 1. (Optional) If you are going to use Swift for cloud-wide secondary storage, you need to add it to CloudPlatform before you add zones. - a.
+- 1. (Optional) If you are going to use Swift for cloud-wide secondary storage, you need to add it before you add zones. - a.
 Log in to the CloudPlatform UI as administrator. - b.
 If this is your first time visiting the UI, you will see the guided tour splash screen.
 Choose "Experienced user."
 The Dashboard appears. - c.
 In the left navigation bar, click Global Settings. - d.
 In the search box, type swift.enable and click the search button. - e.
 Click the edit button and set swift.enable to true. - f.
-Restart the Management Server. - # service cloud-management restart - g.
+Restart the Management Server.

+'''

+service cloud-management restart

+'''

+- g.
 Refresh the CloudPlatform UI browser tab and log back in. - 2.
-In the left navigation, choose Infrastructure.
-On Zones, click View More. - 3.
-(Optional) If you are using Swift storage, click Enable Swift.
+In the left navigation, choose Infrastructure. - 3.
+On Zones, click View More.

+- 4. (Optional) If you are using Swift storage, click Enable Swift.
 Provide the following: - URL.
-The Swift URL. - Account.
+The Swift URL. - · Account.
 The Swift account. - Username.
-The Swift account's username.

-- Key.
-The Swift key. - 4.
+The Swift account's username. - Key.
+The Swift key. - 5.
 Click Add Zone.
-The Zone creation wizard will appear. - 5.
+The zone creation wizard will appear. - 6.
 Choose one of the following network types: - Basic.
 For AWS-style networking.
 Provides a single network where each VM instance is assigned an IP directly from the network.
 Guest isolation can be provided through layer-3 means such as security groups (IP address source filtering). - Advanced.
 For more sophisticated network topologies.
 This network model provides the most flexibility in defining guest networks and providing custom network offerings such as firewall, VPN, or load balancer support.

-For more information about the network types, see Network Setup on page 123.
+For more information about the network types, see Network Setup.

-- 6. The rest of the steps differ depending on whether you chose Basic or Advanced.
-Continue with the steps that apply to you:
+- 7. The rest of the steps differ depending on whether you chose Basic or Advanced.
+Continue with the steps that apply to you: - Section 6.2.1, "Basic Zone Configuration" - Section 6.2.2, "Advanced Zone Configuration"

-- Basic Zone Configuration on page 52

-- Advanced Zone Configuration on page 56
+6.2.1.
 Basic Zone Configuration